tyler36/cypress-demo/README.md

 @see <https://docs.cypress.io/api/commands/screenshot>

 NOTE: Sites using `height: 100%` or `sticky` elements may generate [issue](https://github.com/cypress-io/cypress/issues/2681).
-Screenshots are created by sticking together viewport images.
+Cypress stitches together viewport images to create screenshots.
-This can result in elements, such as headers, scroll-to-top, or colors to be repeated.
+This can result in elements, such as headers, scroll-to-top, or colors repeating.

 - To resolves `height:100%` issues: